 The frames and foundation provide bees with a beginning structure for their wax.

 Bee-built comb has a center seam with hexagonal cells on each side.
-Foundation means less wax construction, saving time and energy.
+Foundation provides that center seam meaning less wax construction, saving time and energy.

 Foundation also gives bees a straight-line guide that results (hopefully) in neater comb formations.

 You can also keep bees without foundation.
 Foundationless beekeeping comes with challenges and benefits.
 See our article Frames With Foundation (Or Foundationless?) for more information.

 The most efficient way to extract honey from a frame is with centrifugal force.